zenaton/rfcs/rfc-019-event-subclasses.md

 }
 ```

--The `sendEvent` function of the `client` should send the whole inheritance structure of the event class, in order to recognize if the event class is a child of the awaited event class.
+- The `sendEvent` function of the `client` should send the whole inheritance structure of the event class, in order to recognize if the event class is a child of the awaited event class.

 Example:
 ```php